 But more critically, the almond is the same shape as the amygdala, described by Science Daily as:

 “an almond-shaped set of neurons located deep in the brain’s medial temporal lobe.
 [The amygdala is] shown to play a key role in the processing of emotions…”

 The image below is an artefact from a Catholic church.
 It is the shape of an almond and the centre-piece of the Vesica Piscis – thus representing the amygdala, the seat of emotions.

 Emotions, impact thoughts, and thoughts impact actions.
-We are responsible for our behaviour, and as the law of attraction and law of karma determine, our thoughts, emotions and actions create our reality.
+You are responsible for your behaviour, and as the natural laws determines, your thoughts, emotions and actions create your reality.

 Furthermore, thoughts, actions and emotions are the basis of the triangle of manifestation.
 Just to remind you, the ‘magic’ number three is also regarded as the number of manifestation – or if you like, creation.